RV32C

 Implementation Status

-Currently, the implementation covers the “C” extension, including the “Zfa” and “Zfd” subsets (decode-only).
+Currently, the implementation covers the “C” extension, including the “Zfa” and “Zfd” floating-point subsets (decode-only).
 “Zcb” will be implemented in the near future.

 The implementation is split into 2 components: the fetch buffer and the decompressor.